printers-for-people/catboat/docs/Debugging.md

 make
 ```

-Once the above is done it is possible to run Klipper in batch mode
+Once the above is done it is possible to run Kalico in batch mode
 (see [installation](Installation.md) for the steps necessary to build
 the python virtual environment and a printer.cfg file):